ApurbaHasanJ/ApurbaHasanJ/README.md

 - 🌱 I’m currently learning **TypeScript, Next.js and Redux**

-- 👨‍💻 All of my projects are available at [Portfolio: Apurba Hasan J](https://apurbahasanj.netlify.app/)
+- 👨‍💻 All of my projects are available at [Apurba Hasan J](https://apurbahasanj.netlify.app/)

 - 💬 Ask me about **MERN**